 Kids love talking, and learning about superheroes.
 One of the classes that I cover prep for has been studying superheros in kindergarten.
 For science, I decided to incorporate our lesson into their study.
-I used Superman and Batman to show everyone a bit about gravity!
+I used different superhero figures to show everyone a bit about gravity for kids!

 I started by giving each pair a superhero figure that was attached to a string.
 Originally I used yarn (as pictured).
 However, I later changed it and used fishing line.
 The line caused less friction and the figures moved better.
 I hot glued a piece of a straw onto the bottom of the figure so that our superhero would slide or ‘fly’.

 In pairs each student was asked to hold one end of the string.
 They were encouraged to move the string up or down in an attempt to make their figure move, or ‘fly’.
 Students quickly noticed that their superhero would ‘fly’ when one end of the string was lifted higher then the other.